ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 QUIC endpoints that receive modified SCONE packets observe the indicated version, process the QUIC packet, and then record the indicated rate.

+Throughput advice in each direction -- the client-to-server direction and the server-to-client direction -- are independent.
+It is expected that these rates will different for multiple reasons, which include asymmetry of link capacity and path diversity.
+Applications may choose to enable SCONE signals in either or both directions as they see fit.

 Indicated rate limits apply only in a single direction.
 Separate indications can be sent for the client-to-server direction and server-to-client direction.
 The indicated rates do not need to be the same.